orianapresacan/CellVisionAI/Segmentation/DeepLabV3+_UNet++/README.md

     └── masks
 ```

+Add the images and the masks to the train, test, and val directories based on the `data_division.txt`.
 The images and the corresponding masks should have the same name.

+Next, we need to crop each image based on the mask.
+To do this, run `crop_images_masks.py`, which will crop all images from the `data` folder.
+The script will create 2 new folders: cropped_images and cropped_masks.

 ## Usage examples